cirosantilli/linux-cheat/kernel/README.md

     The kernel schedules programs one after another quite quickly and in a smart way, so that even users with a single processor can have the impression that they are running multiple applications at the same time, while in reality all they are doing is switching very quickly between applications.

+-   **virtualization**

+    The kernel can make a single system look like multiple systems, e.g. to allow code to be run in a well determined environment.
+The subsystem that does this is called LXC: `Linux Containers`, and is exploited in applications such as Docker.

 Therefore it reaches general goals such as:

 - increasing code portability across different hardware and architectures
-- creating useful and simple abstractions which programs can rely on (contiguous RAM memory, files, processes, user permissions, etc)
+- creating useful and simple abstractions which programs can rely on (contiguous RAM memory, files, processes, user permissions, etc.)

 #POSIX